Setup

 What's your setup?

-Does your Ruby & Node.js management look different?
+Does your Ruby, Node.js or Python management look different?
 What's working for you?
 Find me on twitter @wolfgangrittner, or drop me a mail to me@wolfgangrittner.dev.